 ♫ Listening to: Sororicide by Raffaella ♫

 The birthday of one of my bestest friends, Pamela, is 1 week after mine, so we often have combined birthdays.
 However, since this year is a special milestone birthday for her, the end of May will be a celebration of the birth of Pamela only.
 Her birthday cake request was a funfetti cake, so I’m practicing her birthday cake before the big day, to make sure the recipe is perfect.
+If you love bunnies and cake, you might also like this bunny themed cake.
+Another cake the sprinkleful that might like is this one.

 Vegan Funfetti Cake Ingredients